yjose/reactjs-popup/README.md

 ## Installing / Getting started

-This package is available in npm repository as reactjs-popup.
+This package is available in NPM repository as reactjs-popup.
 It will work correctly with all popular bundlers.

 ```bash
 npm install reactjs-popup --save